circonus-labs/nad/DEVELOPMENT.md

 ## Building a custom omnibus package

-The `packaging/make-omnibus` shell script is used to build the omnibus packages.
+The `packaging/make-omnibus` shell script is used to build the omnibus packages (.rpm and .deb).
 The build can be customized by copying `example-omnibus.conf` to `omnibus.conf` and setting the applicable variables. `make-omnibus` will clone its own copy of the repository so, ensure changes are committed and pushed to the fork represented in `NAD_REPO`.

 1. Clone fork
 1. Copy `packaging/example-omnibus.conf` to `packaging/omnibus.conf` and customize